Dynamical axisymmetric compact objects in General Relativity: The Zipoy-Voorhees time-dependent solution

-Applying the extended Fonarev theorem on this seed solution, one obtains an exact time-dependent extension of the Zipoy-Voorhees-FJNW solution given by
+Applying the extended Fonarev theorem (\ref{extendedfonarev}) on this seed solution, one obtains an exact time-dependent extension of the Zipoy-Voorhees-FJNW solution given by

-where the conformal factor reads \be a(t) = (C t+B)^{\xi_2}. \ee The time dependence of the solution therefore requires $\xi_2 \neq 0$, which corresponds to $\beta \neq \pm 1$.
+where the conformal factor reads \be a(t) = (C t)^{\xi_2}. \ee The time dependence of the solution therefore requires $\xi_2 \neq 0$, which corresponds to $\beta \neq \pm 1$.
 Indeed, dynamical behavior is possible only in the presence of scalar hair, which vanishes for $\beta = \pm 1$.
-The coefficients $(\xi_0, \xi_1, \xi_2)$ are related to the parameters $(M, \delta, \beta)$ through \eqref{coeff}, while $(C, B)$ are free real parameters.
-To study the allowed coordinate ranges, let us first analyze the curvature singularities.
+The coefficients $(\xi_0, \xi_1, \xi_2)$ are related to the parameters $(M, \delta, \beta)$ through \eqref{coeff}, while $C$ is a free real parameter.
+To study the allowed coordinate ranges, let us first analyse the curvature singularities.
 These can be identified by examining the Ricci scalar, as the solution involves a scalar field in vacuum (see Appendix~\ref{appB}).
-Additionally, the time dependence of the solution generates a new spacelike singularity at $t = -\frac{B}{C}$, absent in the static case.
+Additionally, the time dependence of the solution generates a new spacelike singularity at $t = 0$, absent in the static case.
 Since $C$ is free, the solution naturally splits into two sectors depending on the sign of $C$.
 For the metric to remain Lorentzian, the allowed ranges of the radial and time coordinates are given by

 One can switch between the two sectors through a standard time reversal of the geometry.
-As we shall see, this corresponds to the usual transformation between asymptotically FLRW black hole and white hole solutions.
-In the following, we shall, without loss of generality, set $B = 0$.
+This corresponds to the usual transformation between asymptotically FLRW black hole and white hole solutions.